Public Right-of-Way ADA Transition Plan

 The City of Snoqualmie is committed to providing equal access to its public programs, services, facilities, and activities for all citizens including those with disabilities.
 To achieve this end, the City is developing an ADA (Americans with Disabilities Act) Self-Evaluation and Transition Plan for the Public Right-of-Way, in compliance with federal and state law.

-To satisfy the requirements set forth by Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990 (CFR 28 Part 35), and WSDOT Local Agency Guidelines Manual (Chapter 29), this ADA Transition Plan intends to:
+To satisfy the requirements set forth by Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990 (CFR 28 Part 35), and WSDOT Local Agency Guidelines Manual (Chapter 29), this ADA Transition Plan:

 Note: This ADA Self-Evaluation and Transition Plan focuses on the public right-of-way.
 The City will address barriers to accessibility in City buildings, parks, and other facilities at a future date.